Auto Pilen

 Pilen S.A. (also known as Auto Pilen) was a Spanish manufacturing company headquartered in Ibi, Alicante, which produced die-cast scale model cars from the 1970s through the mid-1990s mostly in 1:43 scale.
 A majority of the castings were inherited from French Dinky.

 The company was started in the 1960s, diecasting items like colorful metal sailboats and key chains.
 In the late 1980s, Pilen was apparently bought by AHC of the Netherlands.

+Overview

+"Climent Hermanos S.A." (traded as CLIM) had been established by brothers José, Ramón, Rafael, and Enrique Climent in 1951 to make scale model cars and military vehicles.
+In 1962, Enrique left family business to found his own company along with his wife Pilar.
+The company's name ("Pil-En") was an acronym derived from couple's both names.

+At the beginning, the business produced toy guns made of zamal.
+In January 1970 Pilen was registared as a sociedad anónima, then moving to a new location on Vicente Aleixandre street also in Alicante.
+Pilen remained in the business until 1983, when the company closed definitely.

 Products

 Pilen made at least 50 different models, in the most convoluted story of diecast seconds and recasts of any successful diecast manufacturer.
 Dies were apparently used or copied from a variety of other companies including Dinky, Corgi, Solido, Mebetoys, Tekno, Politoys (Polistil), and possibly some Mercury models.

 European cars

 Vehicles in Auto Pilen's lineup were mostly European and included Ferraris, Porsches, Renaults, Citroens, Mercedes-Benz, Volvos and some American cars as well.
 There was also a line of at least eight Formula One cars in 1/43 scale from the 1960s including BRM, Ferrari, Lola-Climax, Lotus-Climax, Cooper-Maserati, Brabham, and Honda.
 A few helicopters and airplanes were available.
 Numbering for the regular 1:43 series began with an "M" (perhaps reminiscent of Politoys M-Series) and went from 300 to 500.

 Since this was a Spanish company, FIATs are not shown as FIAT, rather they are SEATs (pronounced 'say-ott').
 This was FIAT under license in Spain – starting in the 1960s – long before Volkswagen took control of SEAT.
 Thus it is the SEAT 600, the SEAT 850 Spyder, the SEAT 127, etc.